Best Cold-Weather Sleeping Bags of 2023

 Weight: 2 lbs. ⸱ Fill Weight: 20 oz. ⸱ Fill Power: 850+

-Winning the award of the best lightweight cold-weather sleeping bag is the impossibly light Western Mountaineering Versalite 10.
-At just 2 pounds, it beats the other models we tested by a high margin when it comes to weight.
+Winning best lightweight winter sleeping bag is the impossibly light Western Mountaineering Versalite 10.
+At just 2 pounds, it beats the weight of other models we tested by a large margin.

 You’ll still get 850+ premium goose-down fill power, meaning it will keep you plenty warm on nights 10 degrees or above.
 That being said, it has a lesser fill weight than the Kodiak and the Phantom, making it more of a three-season bag (depending, of course, on where you are in the world).